-Owners warned over Easter egg danger to dogs
+Owners warned over Christmas chocolate danger to dogs

-IT’S predicted Brits will gorge on more than 80 million chocolate eggs over Easter.
+IT’S predicted Brits will gorge on more than £160 million worth of chocolate treats in the run up to Christmas.
 But that’s only if their dogs don’t get to them first.

-Emergency vets see a massive rise in chocolate poisoning during the Easter weekend — with cases in some clinics doubling.
+Emergency vets see a massive rise in chocolate poisoning during the festive season — with cases in some clinics going up by more than 300%.

 Tess the black Labrador retriever is the perfect example of why dog owners should always keep chocolate well out of reach.
 She ended up on an IV drip at Vets Now’s 24/7 pet emergency hospital in Glasgow after gorging on a bin bag full of sweet treats.